John Idzik Jr.

 John Idzik Jr. (born 1961) is a former consultant for the Jacksonville Jaguars of the National Football League (NFL).
-He is the former general manager of the New York Jets.
-He was named to the position on January 18, 2013 after spending the previous six seasons in the Seattle Seahawks front office as the vice president of football administration.
+He is the former general manager of the New York Jets, having been named to the position on January 18, 2013 after spending the previous six seasons in the Seattle Seahawks front office as the vice president of football administration.
 His father, John Idzik, was also a coach in the NFL (notably he was an assistant coach with the Jets under Walt Michaels) and the CFL.

 Career

 Early career

 Idzik began his career as a coach in 1982 when he was named the wide receivers coach at the State University of New York at Buffalo.
 In 1990, he moved on to become the offensive backfield coach for the Aberdeen Oilers (Scotland) of the British American Football League.
 He would become a graduate assistant coach at Duke University, where he assisted with the offensive line and running backs for the 1991-92 seasons.